By: HISTORY.com Editors

 Cinco De Mayo commemorates the Mexican Army's successful defense of the city of Puebla against invading French forces in 1862.

-Though not a major strategic victory in the overall war against the French, Zaragoza’s victory at Puebla galvanized Mexican resistance, and six years later France withdrew.
-Later that same year, Austrian Archduke Ferdinand Maximilian, who had been installed as emperor of Mexico by Napoleon in 1864, was captured and executed by a firing squad.
+Although not a major strategic victory in the overall war against the French, Zaragoza’s victory at Puebla galvanized Mexican resistance, and five years later, France withdrew.
+Also in 1867, Austrian Archduke Ferdinand Maximilian, who Napoleon had installed as emperor of Mexico in 1864, was captured and executed by a firing squad.

 Puebla de Los Angeles, the site of Zaragoza’s historic victory, was renamed Puebla de Zaragoza in honor of the general.
-Today, Mexicans (and Mexican Americans) celebrate the anniversary of the Battle of Puebla as Cinco de Mayo, a holiday in the state of Puebla.
+Today, Mexicans celebrate the anniversary of the Battle of Puebla as Cinco de Mayo, a holiday in the state of Puebla.
+Cinco de Mayo is also observed in Mexican American communities throughout the United States.

 Timeline